Ernest Lawrence: Oak Ridge

 Tennessee Eastman was hired to manage Y-12.
 Y-12 initially enriched the uranium-235 content to between 13% and 15%, and shipped the first few hundred grams of it to Los Alamos laboratory in March 1944.
 Only 1 part in 5,825 of the uranium feed emerged as final product.
 The rest was splattered over equipment in the process.
 Strenuous recovery efforts helped raise production to 10% of the uranium-235 feed by January 1945.
 In February the Alpha racetracks began receiving slightly enriched (1.4%) feed from the new S-50 thermal diffusion plant.
 The next month it received enhanced (5%) feed from the K-25 gaseous diffusion plant.
 By April 1945 K-25 was producing uranium sufficiently enriched to feed directly into the Beta tracks.

 On July 16, 1945, Lawrence observed the Trinity nuclear test of the first atomic bomb with Chadwick and Charles A. Thomas.
 Few were more excited at its success than Lawrence.
-The question of how to use the now functional weapon on Japan became an issue for the scientists.
+The question of how to use the functional weapon on Japan became an issue for the scientists.
 While Oppenheimer favored no demonstration of the power of the new weapon to Japanese leaders, Lawrence felt strongly that a demonstration would be wise.
 When a uranium bomb was used without warning in the atomic bombing of Hiroshima, Lawrence felt great pride in his accomplishment.